 also include VOC and NOx profiles.

 Author response: We agree with both referee 1 and 2 that ozone, VOC, and NOx profiles would be useful to show in Fig. 6.
-However, our work in the larger UBOS study is focused on accurately modeling the meteorological aspects of these wintertime inversions, and other scientists will be presenting detailed analyses of the vertical profiles of ozone and various chemical species that those research groups collected over both the 2011-2013 and 2013-2014 winters .
+However, our work in the larger UBOS study is focused on accurately modeling the meteorological aspects of these wintertime inversions, and other scientists will be presenting detailed analyses of the vertical profiles of ozone and various chemical species that those research groups collected in recent winters .
 Therefore, it would be inappropriate for us to present these data here.

 7. The time scale in Fig. 7, 10 and 16 is unclear.
 Does the tick denote the middle